 Let’s just say that the former is between me, UberEats and the pizzeria!
 And with the latter, it’s easy to get started.

 As we mentioned earlier, effortless is a key indicator of satisfaction and with Engati, you can offer a frictionless customer experience right from your bedroom.
-Conducting surveys, sales, support is easy with Engati.
+Conducting surveys, sales, support is easy with Engati and will help you increase your CSAT score.